countytown/ElectricWorkMonitorSys/README.md

-## Brief Introduction
+## Introduction
 This is the source code for our paper "Real-time safety distance warning framework for proximity detection based on oriented object detection and pinhole model".
-The usage and demo will be available soon.
-If citation is needed, please contact the author.
+More information will be available soon.
 ## Dataset
 We provide the original dataset at https://pan.baidu.com/s/1mYue8Jmjt5jzUoFmT_Sh0w, and the code is 99xn.
 The citation information will be available after acceptance and contact the author for usage permission before that.